Bailable vs Non-Bailable Warrant: Understanding the Key Difference

 What Is a Warrant?

-A warrant is a written order issued by a court or magistrate directing the police to perform a specific act — such as arresting a person, searching premises, or seizing property.
+A warrant is a written order issued by a court or magistrate directing the police to perform a specific act, such as:

 1. Bailable Warrant